marko-js/markojs.com-legacy/src/blog-posts/published/2016-03-16-announcing-marko-v3.md

-Marko v3: From HTML to HTML-JS
+Announcing Marko v3: From HTML to HTML-JS
 ==============================

 Marko is one of the fastest, lightest and most powerful HTML templating engines for Node.js and the browser, and we are very pleased to see a healthy and growing community.
 Marko has been [downloaded over 100k times](http://npm-stat.com/charts.html?package=marko) in the first few months of 2016, and the project has a very active [Gitter chat room](https://gitter.im/marko-js/marko).
 We are excited to announce some huge improvements to the Marko templating engine as part of the v3 release.